TheWanted06/Tracklet/README.md

 - Initialize projects with metadata including name, description, author, tags, and progress stage.
 - Track project progress via completed and todo task lists with automatic percentage calculation.
 - Filter and search projects by tags, stage, or author.
+- List all projects and folders in a directory, showing which are initialized with Tracklet.
 - Command-line interface accessible globally after installation.
 - Supports multiple project stages including Planning, Development, Staging, Production, Abandoned, and On Hold.
 - Default project path is the current directory for convenience.